-I study phytoplankton (especially diatoms) and how they influence carbon export out of the surface ocean through a process called “the biological pump”.
+My research focuses on how phytoplankton, fecal pellets, and other detrital particles influence carbon export out of the surface ocean through a process called “the biological pump”.
 Currently, I am motivated by three major question:

 - Which particles and cells are transporting carbon through the water column?

-- What physical and biological processes makes particles and cells sink?
+- What physical and biological processes can explain or predict why these particles and cells sink?

 - How are (genetic) adaptations and diversity in phytoplankton linked with the carbon cycle?